vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 Adding query build functionality for the user is a feature that will be developed in future development cycles.

-The server polls the data storage for performance test logs.
-The frequency of the polling will be adjusted after implementation so that it reflects the rate that the test results enter the data storage.
+The server polls the data storage unit for performance test logs.
+The frequency of the polling will be adjusted after implementation so that it reflects the rate that test results enter the data storage.
 The server is to maintain a cache of frequently and recently accessed data.
 The server expects a json result from the data store.

-This data is then pushed to the dashboard.
+This data can then be received by the dashboard.

 ### Dashboard